waditya/namaste-react/Notes/Episode-03-Laying-the-foundation.md

 6. React Component -
-Class Based components => Old way of writing component | uses JS classes Functional Component => New way of writing component | uses JS functions
+Class Based components => Old way of writing component | uses JS classes Functional Component => New way of writing component | uses JS functions => Normal JS function

+ React Functional Component is a normal JS function which returns some JSX element.

+ 7. Within JSX, we can write any piece of JS script or JS expression  within curly braces{}

+ 8. JSX automatically sanitizes for cross-site scripting before executing a JS in curly braces {}